★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★ ★

 Federal Integration & Rule of Law

-Contribute to debates on EU institutional reform, advocating for deeper integration of human rights standards and democratic conditionality as the EU expands and evolves.
+Contributing to EU institutional reform debates — advocating for deeper integration of human rights standards as the EU expands and evolves.

 EU institutions & entry points

-PHRD engages across the full range of EU institutional structures, matching our advocacy strategy to the mandate and decision-making power of each body.
+PHRD matches its advocacy strategy to the mandate and decision-making power of each institution.

 Legislative